 Among early contributions at Mylan, Malik partnered with current CEO Heather Bresch to lead integration efforts among Mylan, Matrix and the generics business of Merck KGaA, another 2007 acquisition that catapulted Mylan onto the global stage.
 Simultaneously, Malik led the creation of a globalized operating platform with a supply chain and manufacturing network that could support the size and complexity of serving all markets around the world.
 His work also focused on significantly expanding and diversifying the company’s global product portfolio, pipeline and manufacturing footprint.
 Malik continued to play a key role and further expand the company’s operating footprint through the acquisition of Bioniche Pharma and Agila Specialties, two of the world’s most preeminent makers of injectable products.
 Most recently, Malik played a pivotal role to acquire and close on the acquisition of Abbott’s Established Products business in non-U.S. developed markets, including Europe, Australia, Japan and Canada.
 Malik also played a pivotal role in the acquisitions and integrations of Renaissance and Meda which further diversified Mylan’s commercial and operations platform in dermatology and OTC.

-Malik has approximately 30 years of experience in the global pharmaceutical industry.
+Malik has more than 35 years of experience in the global pharmaceutical industry.
 Prior to joining Matrix in 2005, Malik was head of Global Development and Regulatory at Sandoz.
 He started in R&D at Ranbaxy Laboratories, rising to head of Generics R&D. Malik earned his master's degree in pharmaceutical technology from Punjab University, India, and has more than 60 process patents to his credit.